carlhillit/YouTube/CleanupInactiveADAccounts/1-Core/readme.md

 I can further narrow my search by adding `-SearchBase` followed by the DistinguishedName of the OU.

-The DistinguishedName is found in ADUC by right-clicking on the OU, selecting Properties, and viewing the Attribute Editor tab.
+The DistinguishedName is found in ADUC by right-clicking on the OU, selecting **Properties**, and viewing the **Attribute Editor** tab.

 Double-click on the attribute and copy the name to the clipboard.